gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

 * **Disk**: \~10 GB free on local or block storage (avoid NFS/SMB) ([jetbrains.com][2]).
 * **OS**: Ubuntu 18.04/20.04/22.04, CentOS, Debian, or RHEL ([jetbrains.com][2]).
 * **Python & SSH**: A running OpenSSH server on your Linux box and the desired Python version (e.g., `/usr/bin/python3` or a virtualenv) ([jetbrains.com][3]).
-* **You public SSH**: Deployed on the server.
-If you are running on Runpod, Lambda, Hetzner, it shall be automatically deployed
+* **Your public SSH key must be deployed on the server.**: If you are running on Runpod, Lambda, Hetzner, it shall be automatically deployed
 * **PyCharm version**: this guide applies to PyCharm 2025.1
 ---